-The risk of flooding should be minimised for people, property and the natural environment.
+- 8.38 The risk of flooding should be minimised for people, property and the natural environment.
 Development can increase surface water run-off to streams and rivers, through increasing built development in the local environment.
 To prevent or minimise this risk, proposals should incorporate effective surface water management, such as sustainable drainage systems, where necessary to ensure flood risk is not increased.

-In general terms, waste treatment (excluding landfill or the management of hazardous waste) is defined as a 'less vulnerable' land-use in the NPPF; therefore, it may be appropriate in Flood Zones 2 and 3a.
+Site Specific Flood Risk Assessment are required to take into account climate change scenarios, so issues related to flood risk and climate change mitigation are dealt with by policy MW2.
+Mineral sites have a significant potential to reduce flood risk in the surrounding area and downstream, through betterment on restoration.
+Restoration opportunities at mineral sites to reduce flood risk elsewhere will be encouraged. - 8.39 In general terms, waste treatment (excluding landfill or the management of hazardous waste) is defined as a 'less vulnerable' land-use in the NPPF; therefore, it may be appropriate in Flood Zones 2 and 3a.
 Sand and gravel extraction and silica sand extraction are defined as 'water compatible development' (potentially appropriate in all flood zones) whilst other mineral working and processing, including carstone extraction, is a 'less vulnerable' land use; therefore minerals development may be appropriate in Flood zones 2 and 3a.
-A 'sequential test', as set out in the NPPF, is applied to new developments to steer development to areas with the lowest probability of flooding.

-As well as flood risk, the effect of minerals and waste management development on all water bodies should be addressed.
+A 'sequential test', as set out in the NPPF, is applied to new developments to steer development to areas with the lowest probability of flooding. - 8.40 As well as flood risk, the effect of minerals and waste management development on all water bodies should be addressed in accordance with the Water Framework Directive.
 This includes the quality and quantity of surface water and groundwater.
 A further consideration could be the protection of sources of drinking water, identified via designated Source Protection Zones.
-Development proposals must therefore prevent the pollution of surface water and groundwater by chemicals and other contaminants.
-Minerals development must also ensure there will be no significant change to groundwater or surface water levels, including careful monitoring of any 'dewatering' operations (whereby water is pumped out of a pit to allow dry working below the water table) to ensure no adverse impacts on surrounding water availability.
+Development proposals must therefore prevent the pollution of surface water and groundwater by fuels, chemicals and other contaminants (e.g. sediments), and include pollution prevention planning for incidents such as fires (and the risks posed by contaminated fire water), collisions and vandalism.
+Minerals development must also ensure there will be no significant change to groundwater or surface water levels, including careful monitoring of any 'dewatering' operations (whereby water is pumped out of a pit to allow dry working below the water table) to ensure no adverse impacts on surrounding water availability and/or the water environment.
+Dewatering for mineral extraction purposes requires a water abstraction licence from the Environment Agency.